-Overactive bladder (OAB) is a very common condition that affects 33 million Americans, according to the Urology Care Foundation of the American Urological Association.
-One of the classic overactive bladder symptoms is a sudden, uncontrollable urge to pee.
-"We spend our younger years learning how to have our brains control our bladder, letting us empty our bladders when it is socially acceptable," says Aisha Khalali Taylor, MD, a urologist at Magee-Womens Hospital of the University of Pittsburgh Medical Center (UPMC).
-"As we age as women, our bladders become defiant and start to want to overrule the brain, causing bladder contractions or spasms at times when it's not socially acceptable."
+One of the classic overactive bladder symptoms is a sudden, uncontrollable urge to go.
+“We spend our younger years learning how to have our brains control our bladder, letting us empty our bladders when it is socially acceptable,” says Aisha Khalali Taylor, MD, a urologist at Magee-Womens Hospital of the University of Pittsburgh Medical Center (UPMC).
+“As we age as women, our bladders become defiant and start to want to overrule the brain, causing bladder contractions or spasms at times when it’s not socially acceptable.”
 Pregnancy and childbirth, as well as lower levels of estrogen after menopause, can contribute to OAB in women.
-And although OAB is more common with age, the Mayo Clinic says it should not be considered a "normal" part of aging.
-Here's what your pee reveals about your health.
+And although OAB is more common with age, it should not be considered a “normal” part of aging.

-Along with a sudden urge, you may feel like you have to pee constantly.
-This happens for one of two reasons: "Either the nerves that provide information about sensation [sensory nerves] receive, or think they receive, information about being full or irritated; or the nerves that send signals to the muscle of the bladder are too active, and the muscle contracts," explains W. Thomas Gregory, MD, a urogynecologist at Oregon Heath & Science University (OHSU) in Portland.
-"Frequently" means eight or more times during the day, or two or more times a night, according to the U.S. National Library of Medicine.
-Here are some other things your bladder is secretly trying to tell you.
+Along with a sudden urge, you may feel like you have to urinate constantly.
+This happens for one of two reasons: “Either the nerves that provide information about sensation [sensory nerves] receive, or think they receive, information about being full or irritated; or the nerves that send signals to the muscle of the bladder are too active, and the muscle contracts,” explains W. Thomas Gregory, MD, a urogynecologist at Oregon Health & Science University (OHSU) in Portland.
+“Frequently” means eight or more times during the day, or two or more times a night, according to the U.S. National Library of Medicine.

 You often go only a little bit

-With overactive bladder, even though you may feel the urge to hit the bathroom all the time, not much comes out.
-"Sudden urge to urinate occurs because the muscles of the bladder start to contract involuntarily, even when the amount of urine in the bladder is low," Dr. Taylor says.
-"This involuntary contraction makes women feel an urgent need to urinate, which signals OAB, as the bladder lining becomes 'hypersensitive' to the smallest volumes of urine."
+With an overactive bladder, even though you may feel the urge to hit the bathroom all the time, not much comes out.
+“Sudden urge to urinate occurs because the muscles of the bladder start to contract involuntarily, even when the amount of urine in the bladder is low,” Dr. Taylor says.
+“This involuntary contraction makes women feel an urgent need to urinate, which signals OAB, as the bladder lining becomes ‘hypersensitive’ to the smallest volumes of urine.”
 Note: this particular symptom could also be a symptom of a urinary tract infection (UTI).
-"The only way to truly tell the difference between a UTI and OAB is to obtain a urine culture to see if bacteria is growing in the urine," Dr. Taylor says.
-A urine culture is a very easy test that can be done at most labs.
-Learn more about the surprising reasons for UTIs.
+“The only way to truly tell the difference between a UTI and OAB is to obtain a urine culture to see if bacteria is growing in the urine,” Dr. Taylor says.
+A urine culture is a very easy test that can be done in most labs.

 You feel like you have to go even if you’ve just gone